We must catch up before Christmas!” – how often do you hear that in the last few weeks before Christmas?

 - Who isn’t physically near you but is incredibly important to you?
 Can you plan a trip?
 Failing that can you surprise them with a Facetime or Skype call?

-- Who has made a positive impact on your life in 2019.
+- Who has made a positive impact on your life this year?
 Why?
 How do you want to acknowledge that?

 - Who do you want by your side at Christmas?
 Who do you want by your side at New Year?